qwd/dev-site/_docs_en/resource/warning-info.md

 ## Certainty

-> **Certainty** is not available in some countries and regions, or does not have the same value as listed below
+> **Note:** `warning.certainty` is not available in some countries and regions, or does not have the same value as listed below

 `warning.certainty` denotes the certainty or confidence level of the warning messages, including: